Oklahoma Police Chief Resigns Over Neo-Nazi Ties, Gets New Cop Job 15 Miles Away

 — The Root (@TheRoot) September 17, 2018

 Although Alsbrook claimed to be out of that life for 15 years at the time he resigned his post in 2017, that didn’t explain the racist website linked to him being live and active during that time.
 Nor did it explain his production companies being active, or his appearance in two documentaries, White Terror and Skinhead Attitude, glorifying skinhead life and Blood & Honour.
-The documentaries shone a light on his involvement in the militant offshoot of that organization, C18, C standing for combat, and 18 Adolph Hitler, using the first and eighth letters of the alphabet to signify his name.
+The documentaries shone a light on his involvement in the militant offshoot of that organization, C18, C standing for combat and 18 for Adolf Hitler, using the first and eighth letters of the alphabet to signify his name.

 Despite all of that history Alsbrook was carrying around, it didn’t take him much time to land another law enforcement job, and only about 15 miles away from the one he resigned from.
-He is now a reserve officer in Achille, Oaklahoma, and his new employer, Achille Police Chief Christopher Watson, says that he isn’t a racist and that is all old news.
+He is now a reserve officer in Achille, Oklahoma, and his new employer, Achille Police Chief Christopher Watson, says that he isn’t a racist and that is all old news.
 He doesn’t feel it is fair to hold his past against him according to The Herald Democrat.

 “He was involved in some kind of group then, and wanted out and the only way he figured he could get out would be to move far away.
 Everyone has a past, some of which they may not be proud of, of which he is not.
 He wishes he never had those connections.”